Nebula Genomics DNA Report for Restless Leg Syndrome

 - Some cold and allergy medications that contain older antihistamines (e.g., diphenhydramine)

 The diagnosis of restless leg syndrome is based on a patient’s medical history and expression of symptoms.
-The International Restless Legs Syndrome Study Group has a list of criteria for positive diagnosis:
+The International Restless Legs Syndrome Study Group has a list of diagnostic criteria for clinical practice:

 - A strong, often irresistible urge to move your legs, usually accompanied by uncomfortable sensations.